Welcome to the best BG3 Sorcerer Build. The Sorcerer is a powerful Charisma Spellcaster with access to a wide range of Spells.

 Don’t be afraid to sometimes use an AOE spell like Cloud of Daggers or Fireball on a single target, if you just need some reliable extra damage.

 If you have no Spell Slots left or don’t want to expend any at the moment, then your best bet is usually to cast a Cantrip like Fire Bolt on the enemy, as these have unlimited uses.
-Swinging your melee weapon is only advised if a melee enemy has got into close range (thus giving all your spells Disadvantage) and you cannot retreat safely without provoking an Opportunist Attack.
+Swinging your melee weapon is only advised if a melee enemy has got into close range (thus giving all your Cantrips Disadvantage) and you cannot retreat safely without provoking an Opportunist Attack.